-Kristi McKim, Film Studies Program Chair; Associate Professor of Film Studies and English
+Kristi McKim, Film and Media Studies Program Chair; Associate Professor of Film and Media Studies and English

 Dr. McKim (Ph.D., Emory) teaches courses in film studies and serves as Chair of the Film Studies Program.
 Her teaching and research explore the ways that cinema can enrich our perception by correlating our experience of time (through clocks, calendars, bodies, histories) with environmental changes (gravity, weather, seasons) and human emotion (such as nostalgia, desire, love, melancholia).
 Her books include Love in the Time of Cinema (2011) and Cinema as Weather: Stylistic Screens and Atmospheric Change (2013).
 She has published on Hirokazu Kore-eda’s After Life (in Camera Obscura), Agnès Varda’s Jacquot de Nantes (in Studies in French Cinema), Bernardo Bertolucci’s The Dreamers (in Cinephilia in the Age of Digital Reproduction, vol. 2), and non-fictional film experience (in the forthcoming collection Cinephilia and Teaching); her articles and reviews also appear in Film Philosophy, Senses of Cinema, Film Quarterly, H-France, and Film International.
 Watch Dr. McKim's Skype discussion on Cinema 41's screening of Cleo from 5 to 7 (Agnès Varda, 1962).

-Joshua Glick, Assistant Professor of Film Studies and English
+Joshua Glick, Assistant Professor of Film and Media Studies and English

 Dr. Boehm (Ph.D., Eastman School of Music) holds bachelor's and master's degrees from the University of Michigan.
 His teachers have included Charles Fisher, Eugene Bossart, Clark Eastham, Benning Dexter and David Burge.
 Boehm has performed in Europe and South Africa as well as in the U.S., and specializes in music from the late 19th/early 20th centuries.
 In addition to performing as soloist and chamber musician, he is also a composer, arranger and sometime conductor.
 Dr. Boehm teaches Film Music for the Film Studies program.